cslfiu/Augmenting_Security_and_Privacy_in_the_Virtual_Realm-Methodology/full_list_of_papers.md

 39. H. Lee et al., "{AdCube}:{WebVR} Ad Fraud and Practical Confinement of {Third-Party} Ads." presented at the 30th USENIX Sec.
 Symp., Aug 11-13, 2021.
 40. Y. Abdrabou et al. "Understanding shoulder surfer behavior and attack patterns using virtual reality." in Proc.
 2022 Int.
 Conf. on Adv.
 Visual Int., 2022, pp. 1-9.
 41. F. Mathis, K. Vaniea, and M. Khamis.
 "Can i borrow your atm? using virtual reality for (simulated) in situ authentication research." in IEEE Conf. on VR and 3D User Interf., 2022, pp. 301-310.

+## Related Work
+For interested readers, we suggest some additional papers that are related to XR devices and their security/privacy.

+- To find papers that propose authentication mechanisms to XR devices, we recommend readers to check the following SoK paper:
+  S. Stephenson et al., "SoK: Authentication in Augmented and Virtual Reality," in Proc.
+IEEE Symp. on Sec. and Privacy, 2022